Financial-Times/dotcom-tool-kit/readme.md

 For example, the `npm` plugin defines a `test:local` hook to be run by the `test` script in your package.json (i.e., what is run when you call `npm run test`) but it doesn't define what tests to run itself.
 That's handled by a plugin like `mocha`, which can be configured to run on the `test:local` hook, to run your Mocha test suite when you run `npm run test`.

-Plugins can set a default command to run on a particular hook, to reduce configuration for common cases.
+Plugins can set a default task to run on a particular hook, to reduce configuration for common cases.
 For example, the `mocha` plugin configures itself to `test:*` hooks by default.

 Plugins can also define default hooks for other plugins they depend on, allowing you to install preset plugins for common use cases that define and configure tasks for all the hooks your app needs.